 The tensions at the heart of strategy execution

 The gap between having a great idea and following it through can be vast in the corporate world.
 According to the Harvard Business Review, this issue is summed up by four distinct kinds of tension.
-Companies that find the right balance between these ideas are on track to reach their goals.
+Companies that find the right balance between these ideas are on track to nail strategy execution.
 (Nov.
-3, Horan and Connerty)
+3, Horan and Connerty) Failure to do so commonly leads to successive strings of failed initiatives.

 - Target-setting and strategic purpose: When companies set bold, ambitious targets, they can overstep and find their teams don’t understand the practical purpose behind what they are trying to achieve.